paepckehh/aiagent/README.md

 # TECHNICAL DETAILS

-* Backend is OpenAI/GPT3/davinici based not, ChatGPT(GPT3.5)
+* To be technically correct: backend is OpenAI/GPT3/text-davinici-03 based not, ChatGPT(GPT3.5)

 # CONTRIBUTION